 Farming God’s Way training classes are held on a bi-annual basis and are taught by our farm staff.
 After each class follow up visits are conducted at the student’s gardens to help them implement the new techniques taught to them in class.
 Visiting our students allows us to pray with, disciple them, and encourage them in all aspects of their lives.
 Field Days are also held twice a year at our land, they act as an open house for our farm.
 Through promoting Farming God’s Way we hope and believe that agriculture will be changed in Uganda to the benefit of people who need it most.

 The last piece of the puzzle for subsistence farmers in Uganda is getting a fair price for their products.
 The majority of farmers have no means to store maize (corn) for an extended period and is therefore subject to the price of the crop at harvest, which is the lowest price for the year.
 Although Farming God’s Way will increase our farmers’ yields, we want to ensure they can get a fair price for their work.
 Amazima constructed a warehouse where we buy maize and beans from farmers at a price reflecting what the product is actually worth.
-The maize and beans stored from local farmers are then used to offset the cost of food in our Education Sponsorship Outreach and Masese Feeding Outreach.
+The maize and beans stored from local farmers are then used to offset the cost of food in our Scholarship Program and Masese Feeding Outreach.
 Our families can feel good about increased yields, a fair paycheck for their work, and know that their crops are feeding their community.